How durable is the Tripwire compared to other handles?

 How heavy is the Tripwire and how does it compare to competitors?

 - The Tripwire 5.56, 5.56-SCV, 7.62 are approximately 1 oz.
+The Tripwire 15-22 is less than 1 oz.
 Currently, all versions of the Tripwire are the lightest ambidextrous charging handles available in the market.

 What does the Tripwire feel like to pull rearward?